MatteoDesiderio/quadrant_perplex/README.md

-Works with Perple_X version 6.9.1, source updated October 14, 2022.
+Works with any Perple_X version, if build, vertex, werami, perplex_option and database/solution model files are supplied

+# Description

-These are simple python modules and shell scripts to
+ A few simple python modules and shell scripts to

 * Define a number of quadrants in the PT space
 * Run BUILD for each of these quadrants, automating the input